Witten-Reshetikhin-Turaev invariants and homological blocks for plumbed homology spheres: Acknowledgement

 \section{Acknowledgement}

 The author would like to show the greatest appreciation to Takuya Yamauchi for giving many pieces of advice.
 The author would like to thank Takuya Yamauchi, Yuji Terashima, Kazuhiro Hikami, Toshiki Matsusaka for giving many comments.
 The author is deeply grateful to Akihito Mori for a lot of discussion.
-The author is supported by JSPS KAKENHI Grant Number JP 20J20308.
+I thank the referees for their helpful suggestions and comments which improved the presentation of our paper.
+The author is supported by JSPS KAKENHI Grant Number JP 20J20308 and JP23KJ1675.